 a.
 Recognizing Contributions.
-When conducting and reporting research, licensees are familiar with and give recognition to previous work on the topic, observe copyright laws, and give full credit to those to whom credit is due.
+When conducting and reporting research, licensees are familiar with and give

+- recognition to previous work on the topic, observe copyright laws, and give full credit to those to whom credit is due. - b.
-b.
 Plagiarism.
-Licensees do not plagiarize, that is, they do not present another person's work as their own work.
+Licensees do not plagiarize, that is, they do not present another person's work as their own work. - c.

-c.
 Review/Republication of Data or Ideas.
-Licensees fully acknowledge and make editorial reviewers aware of prior publication of ideas or data where such ideas or data are submitted for review or publication.
+Licensees fully acknowledge and make editorial reviewers aware of prior publication of ideas or data where such ideas or data are submitted for review or publication. - d.

-d.
 Contributors.
 Licensees give credit through joint authorship, acknowledgment, footnote statements, or other appropriate means to those who have contributed significantly to research or concept development in accordance with such contributions.
-The principal contributor is listed first and minor technical or professional contributions are acknowledged in notes or introductory statements.
+The principal contributor is listed first and minor technical or professional contributions are acknowledged in notes or introductory statements. - e.

-e.
 Agreement of Contributors.
-Licensees who conduct joint research with colleagues or students/supervisees establish agreements in advance regarding allocation of tasks, publication credit, and types of acknowledgement that will be received.
+Licensees who conduct joint research with colleagues or students/supervisees establish agreements in advance regarding allocation of tasks, publication credit, and types of acknowledgement that will be received. - f.

-f.
 Student Research.
-For articles that are substantially based on students' course papers, projects, dissertations or theses, and on which students have been the primary contributors, they are listed as principal authors.
+For articles that are substantially based on students' course papers, projects, dissertations or theses, and on which students have been the primary contributors, they are listed as principal authors. - g.

-g.
 Duplicate Submission.
 Licensees submit manuscripts for consideration to only one journal at a time.
-Manuscripts that are published in whole or in substantial part in another journal or published work are not submitted for publication without acknowledgment and permission from the previous publication.
+Manuscripts that are published in whole or in substantial part in another journal or published work are not submitted for publication without acknowledgment and permission from the previous publication. - h.

-h.
 Professional Review.
 Licensees who review material submitted for publication, research, or other scholarly purposes respect the confidentiality and proprietary rights of those who submitted it.
 Licensees use care to make publication decisions based on valid and defensible standards.
 Licensees review article submissions in a timely manner and based on their scope and competency in research methodologies.
 Licensees who serve as reviewers at the request of editors or publishers make every effort to only review materials that are within their scope of competency and use care to avoid personal biases.
-AUTHORITY NOTE: Promulgated in accordance with R.S.
-37:1101-1123.